jamietanna/nggroup/README.md

     - add into tests
 	- **encrypt pwd into rules file - then can't sniff**
 - not all greps are necessarily strict - can cause outliers
-- **does not follow the unix way**
-  - doing multiple things
-  - need to split it up
-	- `nggroup` - purely access rights!
-	- then an emailer
-	- something to query LDAP

 ## Dependencies